 Tissue expanders are empty implants that are used for a short period.

-A surgeon will place these implants beneath the skin and gradually fill them with saline or carbon dioxide over time.
+Breast cancer surgeons place these implants under the skin and gradually fill them with saline or carbon dioxide over time.

 The expander has a self-sealing valve that allows for gradual filling.